 THC Drug Test & How Long Does Cannabis Stay in Your System?

-At one time of another, you’ve likely found yourself wondering “how long does marijuana stay in your system?”
+At one time of another, you’ve likely found yourself wondering “how long do edibles stay in your system?”
 There comes a point in every canna-sseur’s life where the effects of cannabis on your body come to question.
 This couldn’t be more true for those of us consuming medical marijuana in states where recreational consumption is not legal.
 As research continues to build a convincing case on the positive effects of marijuana consumption, more and more people are becoming interested in exploring the plant and its numerous applications.

 With all the curiosity, a common question can arise for those of us not living in a legal state; how long does marijuana stay in your system?
 Cannabis use is on the rise thanks to the recent recreational marijuana laws in Colorado and other states.
 We wanted to know, so we did a little research.
 Let it be known, we’re no experts on the human body – nor how quickly each individual rids their body of things flowing through their bloodstream – but…